scrapy/scrapy/docs/ref/spiders.rst

         def logged_in(self, response):
             # here you would extract links to follow and return Requests for
-            # each of them, perhaps with another callback
+            # each of them, with another callback
             pass

+.. method:: BaseSpider.make_request_from_url(url)

+    A method that receives a URL and returns an :class:`~scrapy.http.Request` object to scrape that URL with this spider.
+This method is used to construct the initial requests in the :meth:`start_requests` method.

+    Unless overridden, this method returns Requests with the :meth:`parse` method as their callback function, and with dont_filter parameter enabled (see :class:`~scrapy.http.Request` class for more info).

 .. method:: BaseSpider.parse(response)